 2024 Election Questionnaire: Mike Buehler for McHenry County Board chair

-McHenry County Board Chairman Michael Buehler
+Mike Buehler, McHenry County Board chairman

 Name: Mike Buehler

-Office sought: I am seeking re-election as McHenry County Board Chairman.
+Office sought: I am seeking reelection as McHenry County Board Chairman.

 Political party: Republican